et508/Erenshor.TreasureMapOverhaul/README.md

 ## Erenshor LootTables
 - If changing drop chance using a ingame config manager, changes to drop rates will only apply to newly spawned enemies.
 Reload the scene or wait for new respawns for changes to apply.

-## Elusive Bug
-I have had a few reports now of the quest turn in not working, as well as the converting of the old maps to the new map not working.
-I have been unable to reproduce these bugs on my end.
-I put some extra error logging in place as of version 1.0.2 to try and catch these bugs.
-If you are experiencing any of these problems, please let me know in the [discord post.](https://discord.com/channels/1099145747364057118/1369926805120745612/1369926805120745612)